go2hx/go2hx.github.io/_content/manual/buildtools.md

 go2hx is also a library that needs to be included with any go2hx compiled code.

-That's because go2hx as a lib holds the compiled go std lib in order to speed up compiles.
+That's because go2hx as a lib holds the compiled Go std lib in order to speed up compiles.

 # Go test
 Flag ``-test`` toggles go2hx testing mode and compiles code as if ``go test`` command was used.

-Test mode will use the test ``main`` go generates as the main entry point.
+Test mode will use the test ``main`` Go generates as the main entry point.

 go2hx by default in test mode will call Haxe eval on the compiled code.